Table of Contents

 - What have you already tried to solve the challenge?

-- This is my biggest takeaway from today's session: [...].
+- That's my biggest takeaway from today's session: [...].
 What is yours?

 One-on-One employees Health Check Surveys

-The following performance review or one-on-one staff meeting questions are not actually questions, but statements or items that your team members answer on a scale of, for example, one to seven.
+The following performance review or one-on-one meeting questions are not actually questions, but statements or items that your team members answer on a scale of, for example, one to seven.
 If you ask them regularly, a trend will become visible over time as to which topics are improving.

 - Over the last few weeks, I have often been able to use my # strengths at work.